Abdo0422/DecodeLabs-Internship/Artificial Intelligence/Project 1/readme.md

-# Brainstorming: Project 1 - Rule-Based AI Chatbot
+# Project 1 - Rule-Based AI Chatbot

 ## **What is this?**